 The big bang that woke up most email marketers came in March 2010.
 ExactTarget bought the B2B social tool CoTweet and with that set the tone for ESP email + social tooling.
 Or maybe just before that, when Gartner bluntly predicted that social conversation will replace email for 20% of business users by 2014.
 But for instance Strongmail also wanted a piece of the social pie and bought two interactive agencies in July 2010, Conversa Marketing and Magnetic.

 Many others ESPs also looked around for Social Media companies or bought them.
 Like Constant Contact buying into social CRM with Batham live.
-Of course these acquisitions don’t always come easy or fast, as we learned that the initial idea for the EmailVision acquisition of ObjectiveMarketeer started almost a year earlier.
+Of course these acquisitions don’t always come easy or fast, as we learned that the initial idea for the EmailVision (now SmartFocus) acquisition of ObjectiveMarketeer started almost a year earlier.

 A match made in heaven?